 - Friendly and helpful staff

-Private room starts at $19 per night
+Private rooms start at $19 per night

 If you’re looking for a little more comfort and an ideal location, the Thanlwin Guesthouse is a great option.
-The hotel within walking distance to many sights, such as Inya Lake, as well as Yankin Centre Shopping Mall.
+The hotel is within walking distance of many sights, such as Inya Lake, as well as Yankin Centre Shopping Mall.
 An excellent breakfast is included with your stay.
 The rooms are large, the beds are comfortable, and the hotel is extremely clean.
 The staff is known to extremely helpful and friendly.

 - Great location

 - Extremely clean